 When it comes to risk, Boyd, St. Germain, and Rupp forge ahead.
 Boyd, who directs the play, has often stuck out her neck, and the theater company's, on behalf of new work.
 St. Germain refused to retreat into his shell after Dr. Ruth declined his initial offer to pen the play about her life.

 And Rupp, in this, her first one-woman show, kibitzes with the audience in several accents and in three languages, and sings the occasional song.
-So she can't shroud herself in the bubble wrap strewn about the living room where the play is set.

 "Everything is drama, and you have to have two people who believe they are right to make it interesting," St. Germain said.
 "So, how do you do a one-woman show?
 There has to be that same conflict within herself, and then she has to make a decision."